 Google Maps is utilized in the interest of displaying our online services in an appealing way and making the locations mentioned on the website easy to find.
 This constitutes a legitimate interest in accordance with Art.
 6(1)(f) of the GDPR.

-VIII.
+IX.
 Your Rights as a Data Subject

 Insofar as we continue to process your personal data, you are considered a data subject within the context of the GDPR.
 As such, you have the following rights:

 1. Right of access (Art.
 15 of the GDPR)